drakkar-lig/walt-python-packages/doc/walt/doc/md/image-from-scratch.md

 ### 2- precise time synchronization

+Many IoT experiments require precise synchronization between nodes.
+See [`walt help show synchronization`](synchronization.md) for the various options WalT provides.

-WalT bootup scripts will automatically synchronize node's clock with the server at bootup.
-For a more precise synchronization between nodes, and to avoid clock drift over the long term, a network synchronization protocol is needed.
+In any case, WalT bootup scripts will automatically synchronize the node's clock with the server at bootup.
+And if the `busybox` binary provides the `adjtimex` applet, the clock synchronization will be improved and preserved over time.
+If not, or for a more precise synchronization between nodes, a network synchronization daemon should be installed in the OS image.

 PTP (Precision Time Protocol) is the preferred synchronization protocol.
 The WalT server is a PTP master.

-For reference, the images we provide come with the following configuration files:
+For reference, some images we provide come with the following configuration files:

 ```
 $ cat /etc/default/ptpd